Erewash Canal Association ... looking after the Erewash Canal since 1968

 • Once we no longer need to retain your data under the provisions of the clause above, we will delete all your personal data except for your name and date of leaving, which will be retained to ensure the data integrity of our archive systems, e. g. the recording of historical event participation.

-• Any photographs of you or your boat which are directly linked to your identity will be deleted, but general photographs taken at Association events on which you may appear will not be removed, as these form part of the Association’s history archive.
+• Any photographs of you (or your boat) taken at Association events on which you may appear will not be removed, as these form part of the Association’s history archive.

-• Likewise, any photographs that have been uploaded to the ECP&DA website are part of the Association’s history archive and will not be deleted.
+• Likewise, any photographs that have been uploaded to the ECA website are part of the Association’s history archive and will not be deleted.

 If circumstances require it, we will delete your data at your request, subject to the limitations listed in the above clauses.
 Web server log files are deleted in accordance with the retention and deletion policies of our hosting supplier.